MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ### DMA HT/TC and UART IDLE combination details

-This section describes `4` possible cases and one additional which explains why *HT/TC* events are necessary by application
+This section describes `4` possible cases and one additional which explains why *HT* and *TC* events are both necessary in the application

 ![DMA events](https://raw.githubusercontent.com/MaJerle/stm32-usart-uart-dma-rx-tx/master/docs/dma_events.svg?sanitize=true)

 Abbrevations used for the image:
-- `R`: `R`ead pointer, used by application to read data from memory.
+- `R`: `R`ead pointer, used by the application to read data from memory.
 Later also used as `old_ptr`
-- `W`: `W`rite pointer, used by DMA to write next byte to.
+- `W`: `W`rite pointer, used by the DMA to write next byte to.
 Increased every time DMA writes new byte.
 Later also used as `new_ptr`
 - `HT`: `H`alf-`T`ransfer Complete event triggered by DMA
 - `TC`: `T`ransfer-`C`omplete event - triggered by DMA
 - `I`: `I`DLE line event - triggered by USART